Kendra-project/CEDR-ML-PEFT/README.md

 See our list of publications on [the project website](https://ua-rcl.github.io/projects/cedr/)

 ## Build dependencies and the Docker development container
-If you are on a debian-based system or otherwise have `apt` available, all required packages for cross compilation/etc can be installed through `install_dependencies.sh`.
+If you are on a debian-based system or otherwise have `apt` available (developed on Ubuntu 18.04 LTS), all required packages for cross compilation/etc can be installed through `install_dependencies.sh`.

 If you have [Docker](https://www.docker.com) available, a [development container](https://hub.docker.com/r/mackncheesiest/cedr_dev) can be setup that installs all prerequisites as required for both `x86` and `aarch64` cross-compilation development.
 The container can be built directly with